BruceConstantine/Security/Reverse Analysis/readme.md

--- These file can't guarantee the safe without any vulnerabilities.
+-- These file can't guarantee they are safe and without any vulnerabilities.